Rooster Teeth: On the Spot

 On the Spot is the name of the Rooster Teeth game show that involves members of the Rooster Teeth cast and crew, split into two teams of two people, playing various improvisational games to gain points awarded by the host Jon Risinger.
 The winning team is awarded a golden trophy that resembles Gustavo Sorola, affectionately called "The Golden Gus".
 Although promised to the winner, after being broken several times, the trophy now does not leave Risinger's desk.
 A frequent theme of the show is the chaotic humor; contestants will frequently attempt to annoy and antagonize Risinger, and to mock his show.
 The points are assigned arbitrarily and inconsistently based on the random whim of the host, as well as being assigned by the broadcast team that is running the show.
 In an effort to bring variety to the show, the next few seasons have been themed, with the first themed season being "On the Spot goes to Hell!", where Jon, his show, and his contestants go to hell because his show was too bad.
-The second themed season is "On the Spot: Lost in Time" with each episode being set in a different time period due to a break in the space-time continuum caused by Chris Demaris.
+The second themed season is "On the Spot: Lost in Time" with each episode being set in a different time period due to a break in the space-time continuum caused by Chris Demarais.
 The third themed season involves a "family friendly" version of the show titled "On the Spot: The Happy Room", where each episode has a learning subject such as weather or family which the game prompts are based on.
 The latest themed season, "On the Spot and Chill", has a TV show theme.

 Commercial and external partners

-In 2014 a bi-weekly series premiered called Happy Hour.
+In 2014, a bi-weekly series premiered called Happy Hour.
 The series chronicles the drunken adventures of Geoff Ramsey, Gavin Free, and Griffon Ramsey.
-This series ended on September 24, 2017.
+The series ended on September 24, 2017.

 Created to test elaborate social experiments, Social Disorder follows Chris Demarais and Aaron Marquis as they compete for points as a game show.
 The first episode, The Body Bag Experiment, debuted on September 15, 2014, in which Demarais and Marquis had to drag each other around in a body bag trying to get bystanders to help them out.
 Points were awarded for making up reasons as to what was in the bag or why they were dragging the bag in the first place.

-Crunch Time is a web series that initially aired in September 2016.
+Crunch Time was a web series that initially aired in September 2016.
 The original trailer was featured on The Nerdist's announcement article, and depicted university students creating a machine to allow them to enter other people's dreams.
-The show stars Samm Levine of Freaks and Geeks and Inglourious Basterds fame, as well as Good Neighbor's Nick Rutherford; also starring Jessy Hodges and Kirk C. Johnson, who starred in Rooster Teeth's first feature film, Lazer Team.
+The show stars Samm Levine, known for Freaks and Geeks and Inglourious Basterds, as well as Good Neighbor's Nick Rutherford; it also starred Jessy Hodges and Kirk C. Johnson, who starred in Rooster Teeth's first feature film, Lazer Team.
 Supporting the main cast is comedian Brent Morin and True Detective's Michael Hyatt as agents Hobbs and Mullins, respectively.